Maslov $S^{1}$ Bundles and Maslov Data: Basic properties of Maslov indices

-Generally speaking, a loop $\tilde{\gamma}$ of Lagrangian planes (or its image $\gamma$ in $\Gamma_{J}^{2}$) will have different Maslov indices with respect to different global sections of $\Gamma_{J}^{2}$.
-However, when the manifold $M$ is simply connected, Malsov indices of a loop with respect to different sections/Maslov cycles will be identical.
-We give a brief explanation of this fact from the perspective of the geometry of the bundle $\Gamma_{J}^{2}$.
+Generally speaking, a loop $\tilde{\gamma} : S^1 \to \Lambda_J$ of Lagrangian planes may have different Maslov indices with respect to different global sections of $\Gamma_{J}^{2}$.
+However, when the manifold $M$ is simply connected we obtain the following result.